The Chains of Commanding

 Live Action TV

 - In Doctor Who, Jack briskly starts giving orders about how to surround and overcome their enemy, causing The Doctor to ask who's supposed to be in charge again?
-Jack apologises, and the Doctor says — "what he said".
+Jack apologises, and the Doctor says — "Like he said.
+Nice plan!"

 - Making it seem that the The Doctor doesn't enjoy having a taste of his own medicine, since he invariably takes charge of a situation away from the actual leaders, pretty much as soon as he walks into a room.